-The "Talk vs Walk" framework
+The "Talk vs Walk" workshop

 Despite the insipid rhyming, it’s a surprisingly useful question to analyze: